 Being taken away from her family and making Megan live in an empty floor castle, what James only did even from their first meeting was to ignore her, being rude and down-right mean.
 She didn’t know why he was so cold and distant towards her even with her attempts to get his attention for her to know him better.
 But is it too late for James to let her in?

-James on the other hand was the typical alpha male character (that went on and on from other romance stories I read) who was detached, mean and insist to resist because, yeah!
-He have baggage — the ones who don’t want to show weakness and losing control.
-He knew he wanted Megan not just, because his wolf did, but because he really like her.
+James, on the other hand, was the typical alpha male character (that went on and on from other romance stories I read) who was detached, mean and insist to resist because, yeah!
+He has baggage — the ones who don’t want to show weakness and losing control.
+He knew he wanted Megan not just because his wolf did, but because he really likes her.
 What made him different though was if Megan was all expectations, James was more like reality.

 Because of the damage his past done to him, he fear that everything that has something to do with magic, of being a warrior wolf, was forced and could consume him, when all he wanted was just to fall in love like a normal guy in a normal way without the magic of being a wolf.
 Not like Megan who found her one true mate by being bound from magic, which was like love at first sights, rushed and instant.
 She was trying to make James become what she perceived a mate would be like since she was young — expectations versus reality.

-But even the minor characters who were part of James’ pack felt like they just pop in to the scenery whenever it’s convenient and just went along with their lives patrolling or killing wraiths without even having a real connection or making the story more interesting.
-Robin, Tommy and James father, Tryst however may have played essential roles to the overall plot; I think it was related majorly on how Megan and James realized the bond between them.
+But even the minor characters who were part of James’ pack felt like they just pop into the scenery whenever it’s convenient and just went along with their lives patrolling or killing wraiths without even having a real connection or making the story more interesting.
+Robin, Tommy and James father, Tryst, however, may have played essential roles in the overall plot; I think it was related majorly on how Megan and James realized the bond between them.